 As this will put it out of reach of most unsigned rappers, all is not lost as 40 also notes that some of the vocals on Take Care were recorded using the Shure SM57.
 This mic isn’t nowhere as cool looking as C800, but for only $99 it isn’t a bad mic for vocals, though it is more suited for recording instruments.
 You can also find this mic here for around $50-$60.
 I personally wouldn’t recommend this mic as your main studio mic as around this price point, you can get something a little better for rap vocals.

 What pre-amps does Drake use?

 To get the best sound out of your microphone, you’re going to need a good pre-amp and Drake doesn’t skimp here.
-Just like Kanye and Jay-Z, Drake uses the Neve 1073 preamp.
-This pre-amp costs between $1000 and $3000.
+Just like Kanye and Jay-Z, Drake uses the Neve 1073 pre-amp.
+Released in 1970 (yes you read that right), this pre-amp has been used on some of the most famous recordings and comes costs between $1000 and $3000.

 What computer does Drake use to record?

 40 also gave us some insight into what computers he uses to record Drake.
 He uses both a windows based laptop and a MacBook Pro.
 His laptop is a custom build with an Intel i7 3.3GHz 12-core processor.
 Considering Take Care was released in November 2011, it is probably a 2nd generation Intel.
 Even still, that CPU is very fast and I doubt 40 would have upgraded to the newer 4th generation Haswell chips as the one he has probably works just fine for him.
 In addition, it has 12 gigs of RAM, 3 SSD drives and cost $6500.
 If you have no idea what this means: just know his computer is insanely fast.
 40 also mentions he does use a Mac, but doesn’t state if it is the Macbook Air or Macbook Pro, I presume its the later.
 In addition, 40 records using Pro Tools.